software-sans-frontiers/basketball-tracker/README.md

 5. **Instrumentation Tests**: UI testing on emulators
 6. **Create Release**: Automated GitHub releases

-## 🤝 Contributing

-1. Fork the repository
-2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request

 ## 📝 License

+This project is proprietary software owned by Software Sans Frontiers.
+All rights reserved.

+The source code is not open source and is protected by copyright law.
+Unauthorized copying, modification, or distribution is strictly prohibited.

+For licensing inquiries, contact: ceo@softwaresansfrontiers.com

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+See the [LICENSE](LICENSE) file for full details.

 ## 🙏 Acknowledgments